aiven/devportal/docs/products/kafka/concepts/apache-kafka-glossary.rst

 Apache Kafka® glossary
 ======================

-An in-depth guide to understanding the terminology of Apache Kafka®
+A comprehensive glossary of essential Apache Kafka® terms and their meanings.

 .. _Broker: